-Dawn Sweeney is an Executive in Residence at Georgetown University’s McDonough School of Business, working in support of the Business for Impact initiatives.
+Dawn Sweeney is an executive in residence for the Portion Balance Coalition at Business for Impact.
 After twelve years of service, she retired in December of 2019 as the President & CEO of the National Restaurant Association, the Washington, D.C.-based trade association for the nation’s $863 billion restaurant and foodservice industry.
 In this role, she was responsible for advancing and protecting the nation’s one million restaurants and its fifteen million employees.
 Long recognized as a leading voice in advocacy and revenue development, she has been named “Trade Association CEO of the Year” by two different national organizations and recognized by Washingtonian Magazine as one of the most powerful women in Washington for each of the past five years.

 Dawn serves on the boards of SITE Centers Corp.
 (NYSE: SITC), where she serves on the Audit and Compensation Committees; Save the Children, where she serves on the Audit and Executive Committees and previously chaired the Nominations & Governance Committee; MedStar National Rehabilitation Hospital, where she serves on the Quality and Safety Committee; and on the Board of Advisors for the Hart School of Hospitality at James Madison University.